Double field theory algebroid and curved $L_\infty$-algebras: Concluding remarks

 In the language of graded geometry, an $L_\infty$-algebra is fully defined by a Q-structure, an odd homological vector field on a graded manifold.
 Here, the graded vector space of a Q-manifold fibered over a point corresponds precisely to the Chevalley-Eilenberg algebra of an $L_\infty$-algebra.
 The inner product of \emph{cyclic} $L_\infty$-algebras becomes a compatible symplectic structure on this Q-manifold, resulting in a QP-manifold describing the corresponding (classical) field theory.
 In this paper we gave the definition of a DFT algebroid in terms of a \textit{curved} $L_\infty$-algebra, implying that one should be able to formulate a DFT algebroid in terms of a Q-structure, going beyond the results of \cite{sd}.
 Still, the existence of a compatible symplectic structure, or cyclic inner product is an open problem we shall address in future work.
 A promising route to tackle this issue consists of allowing for a {\it degenerate} symplectic structure following the construction in \cite{maxim}.
 In that case one obtains a presymplectic generalisation of the BV formalism, which reduces to the standard one after factorising out the zero modes of the presymplectic form.
 However, for most applications one can employ the presymplectic structure without ever performing factorization explicitly.
 Thus, one expects to obtain an unconstrained gauge invariant theory relevant for understanding the implications of T-duality in a field theory setting.

 \paragraph{Acknowledgments.} We thank Athanasios Chatzistavrakidis, Maxim Grigoriev, Olaf Hohm, Branislav Jur\v co and Christian S\"amann for helpful discussions.
 Part of the work has been done at the Erwin Schr\"odinger Institute (ESI) in Vienna, during the thematic programme Higher Structures and Field Theory (Aug-Sep 2020).
-The work is supported by the Croatian Science Foundation project IP-2019-04-4168.
+The work is supported by the Croatian Science Foundation project IP-2019-04-4168. \paragraph{Data availability.} The data that support the findings of this study are available within the article.